OpenPGP CA: a high-level overview

 The role of the CA admin centralizes tasks that would otherwise be the responsibility of individual users.
 As described above, this brings a lot of benefits for users, however, it also introduces new, centralized risks.

-One particular difficulty in deploying OpenPGP CA is that the CA admin’s key needs to be well protected.
+One particular difficulty in deploying OpenPGP CA is that the CA’s key needs to be well protected.
 If it is compromised, then an attacker is able to mark arbitrary keys as authenticated.

 Comparing the OpenPGP CA admin role with CAs for TLS server certificates